aliciag92/cinema-side-project/README.md

 vote_average | The average rating of the movie | float vote_count | The number of votes by users, as counted by TMDB | float

 ****

+### Initial hypotheses
+- Does vote count or vote average affect movie revenue?
+- Do higher budget films bring more revenue?
+- Do more popular movies bring in more revenue?

+****

 ### Pipeline Process:
+To take a peek at my planning process, you can view my Trello board by clicking [here](https://trello.com/b/qwVUJS23/alicias-side-project-prediction-of-movie-revenue-from-tmdb-dataset).

 #### Plan
 - Understand project description and goals.